Dividing a House in Utah Divorce: Buyout vs Sale vs Co-Ownership Dustin March 17, 2026

 3

-Map the purchase date, marriage date, separation date, post-separation payments, and any proposed refinance or sale deadlines so the court can see the timing clearly.
+Map the purchase date, marriage date, separation date, post-separation payments, and any proposed refinance or sale deadlines.

 4